artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 engineering and design resources to build new features across both our web and iOS canvases.

-That structure worked well, and continues to work well today (we have continued re-organizing ourselves into new teams to meet business goals).
-But by dissolving the Mobile Team, no one was looking at our iOS software holistically.
-The app had become a series of silos – each silo was internally consistent, but visually distinct from each other.
+That structure worked well, and continues to work well today (we have continued re-organizing ourselves into new teams to better meet business goals).
+But once we dissolved the mobile team, there was no longer anyone looking at our iOS software holistically.
+The app had become a series of silos – each silo was internally consistent, but distinct from each other.
 Often each silo was written in distinct programming languages (we had also started adopting React Native).

-New iOS technologies had been created by Apple, but we weren't taking full advantage of them.
+New iOS technologies had been created by Apple, but our teams weren't taking full advantage of them.
 We would update to support the latest versions of Xcode and iOS in the free time between other tickets.
+It wasn't ideal.
 Of the [five original members of the Mobile Team](https://github.com/artsy/mobile), everyone else had moved on except me.

 As a product, the app was languishing.

 Yet despite this, it was also hugely popular among our users and very important to Artsy's business.
-Art collectors love the app!
+Art collectors love our app!
 It gets a large percentage of our total sessions.
 Also, users place an outsized number of auction bids and artwork inquiries using our app relative to the number of sessions on our website.
 In fact, the highest value artwork transaction _ever_ to take place on Artsy was made on an iPad, running software that I helped build.
 I'm still pretty proud of that.

+So, Wednesday all-hands.
+I stood there, not sure of what would happen next.
 I could see Artsy either making a massive investment in the app, or I could see Artsy cutting its losses and focusing on the software that we already knew how to build.
 Which direction we took largely depended on this new CEO, who was now standing in front of us all and describing the direction Artsy's product would take next.

 ## The Dream